Robert-M-Lucas/Enigma-Simulator/README.md

 - A dash above the leftmost rotor indicated that it is not in use
 - The final encrypted message would not have spaces or new lines however these are included for ease of use
+- The plugboard would never have more than 10 connections however this is supported